chalcolith/pony-kanren/README.md

 ## Workflow

-To set up a logic program and query its results:
+To set up a logic expression and query its results:

 - Create an empty `State` value, with a functor that can unify the data type that your variables refer to.